ibm-cloud-docs/activity-tracker/templates-track-access.md

 | `[Login] Service ID API Key logins` | Use this view to monitor logins with service ID API keys. |
 | `[Login] User API Key logins` | Use this view to monitor logins with user API keys. |
 {: caption="Table 1.
 Predefined views" caption-side="bottom"}

+`CBR` is the acronym that is used to group views that are related with context based restrictions.
+`TP` is the acronymn that is used to group views that are related with trusted profiles.

 For more information, see [Monitoring login sessions for trusted profiles](/docs/account?topic=account-trusted-profile-monitor&interface=ui) and [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor&interface=ui).